exercism/javascript/concepts/objects/about.md

 They can be primitive types like numbers but also arrays, other objects or even functions.
 This makes objects very versatile so that they are also key entities for [object-oriented programming][oop] (OOP) in JavaScript.

-In the following we will focus on objects as collections or maps.
+In the following, we will focus on objects as collections or maps.
 Other use cases of objects will be covered in other concepts, see e.g., [Classes][classes].

 ## Creating an Object